SpiritOfYoink/dotfiles/README.md

 *How are you here?
-This is designed for one of four people, and three of them don't know how to use Nix.*
+This is designed for one of four people, and three of them don't know Nix from Nil.*

 ![Image](nixos-configuration-map.jpg?raw=true)